 In this fascinating memoir, twenty-year-old Alberto Hidalgo-Robert writes about his lifelong struggle with obesity.
 This spirited book offers a roadmap for living a healthy life and regaining self-respect and social acceptance.

 In the last years of the nineteenth century, in the western territory that would become New Mexico, young Elijah and fourteen-year-old Beth Delilah become constant companions.
 They roam the ancient country of mysterious terrain, where the mountain looms and reminds them of their insignificance, and observe the eccentric characters in the village.
 Together, they come of age in a land of mountains and ravens, where good and evil vie for the souls of Mexicans, Indians and white men alike.

 Hispanic topics appropriate for MS and HS students, written in bilingual format with English and Spanish in the same book.

-Shimmering fragments of poetry, fiction, fable and essay reflect a kaleidoscopic vision of burgeoning adulthood as seen through the eyes of the young protagonists.
+This landmark collection of poetry, fiction, fable and essay presents a kaleidoscopic vision of growing up as seen through the eyes of young women.

 El dilema de Trino